 4. Unmap the drives you want to unmap.

-Unmapping / disconnecting a drive from command line is done via net stop.
+Disconnecting a drive via command line is performed by net use.
 To stop / disconnect a network drive correctly, use this command

 net use \\thepath\toyournetworkfolder /delete